 The figure shows qualitatively similar behaviour for all of the shear values.
-The σ{eq}^ values are all initially equal to $I(\kappa)$ and then collapse onto the normal mode values.
-An adverse shear (panel C) shifts the unstable normal modes to higher wave numbers thus reducing the wavelength of the most unstable perturbations.
-Likewise, a complementary shear (panel B) shifts the unstable normal modes to smaller wave numbers and hence larger wavelengths.
-The normal mode growth rate curve always lies below the $I(\kappa)$ curve which is not affected by the shear.
-In contrast to the barotropic vorticity case, there is no critical shear value which stabilises the filament completely; there are always unstable modes, albeit with reduced growth rates.
+The σ{eq}^ values are all initially equal to $I(\kappa)$ and then collapse on to the normal-mode values.
+An adverse shear (Figure 8(c)) shifts the unstable normal modes to higher wave numbers, thus reducing the wavelength of the most unstable perturbations.
+Likewise, a complementary shear (Figure 8(b)) shifts the unstable normal modes to smaller wave numbers and hence larger wavelengths.
+The normal-mode growth rate curve always lies below the $I(\kappa)$ curve, which is not affected by the shear.
+In contrast to the barotropic vorticity case, there is no critical shear value that stabilizes the filament completely; there are always unstable modes, albeit with reduced growth rates.
 This can be seen from (38): for any value of r there is a κ such that $P(\kappa) = 0$, hence $\sigma = \sqrt{I^2 - P^2}$ is real.

-The inability of shear to prevent normal mode growth of the SQG 'top-hat' filament is consistent with a consideration of the Fjortoft condition.
-Applied to this problem, the condition assures stability provided the basic state velocity profile is anti-correlated with the sign of the temperature gradients at each edge of the filament.
-Clearly (see Figure 1) the velocity singularities at the filament edges prevent this from occuring for any finite shear value.
+The inability of shear to prevent normal-mode growth of the SQG 'top-hat' filament is consistent with a consideration of the Fjortoft condition.
+Applied to this problem, the condition assures stability provided that the basic-state velocity profile is anti-correlated with the sign of the temperature gradients at each edge of the filament.
+Clearly (see Figure 1) the velocity singularities at the filament edges prevent this from occurring for any finite shear value.

-If instead we consider the case of a filament with slightly smoothed edges, however, then the singularities disappear.
+If, instead, we consider the case of a filament with slightly smoothed edges, then the singularities disappear.
 Suppose the filament edge is smoothed slightly over a width δL .
-The peak in the basic state velocity field will then scale as and the Fjortoft condition will be met when
+The peak in the basic-state velocity field will then scale as and the Fjortoft condition will be met when